CarbyneGames/Advent.Guard.Docs/Attachments/attachments.hub.md

 **Launchers**

 Launchers are usually front-facing slots that fire various types of missiles.
-This could be homing, rapid fire or even high angle rockts to get around barriers.
+This could be homing, rapid fire or even high angle rockets to get around barriers.

 **Cannons**